Alzymologist/Kampela/docs/development/components/security_chip.md

 2. How good is PUF actually? (i.e. how much enthropy it really provides? what about these articles claiming PUF can be predicted? what kind of PUFs are there after all in each case?)

+3. All microcontrollers are based on 32-bit ARM Cortex-M4F, or -M33, or -M4.

 ## Other security ICs

 ### Infineon